basav/basav.github.com/_posts/2012-08-20-Angular-JS-Phonecat-example-with-Play-Framework.markdown

             I'm quite familiar with <a href="http://www.playframework.org/">Play framework</a>.
 Both 1.2.x versions as well as Play
 2.0 Java version.
 I'm learning the basics of Angular JS.
 Angular folks have put up excellent <a href="http://docs.angularjs.org/tutorial">documentation</a> on their site with step-wise tutorials.
-I also like the structure of the tutorials - details step wise - focussing of TDD and leveraging git diff at each step to show how the code evolves.
+I also like the structure of the tutorials - step wise - focussing on TDD and leveraging git diff at each step to show how the code evolves.
 A neat and powerful concept to educate new frameworks and code-base.
         </p>